Viper-Roleplay/ObsidianStaffGuide/Staff Rules.md

 Loa Time: *12/24 8:00am-12:00 ; 12/25 All day long*
 Loa Reason (Optional): *Going to go touch grass with the family*

-Ask questions if you're not sure about a ticket or how to handle something.
-This Guide will tell you who to go to and what most people handle within staff.**